Yomiuri Giants

 The Yomiuri Giants (読売ジャイアンツ, Yomiuri Jaiantsu) are a Japanese professional baseball team competing in Nippon Professional Baseball's Central League.
 Based in Bunkyo, Tokyo, they are one of two professional baseball teams based in Tokyo, the other being the Tokyo Yakult Swallows.
-They have played their home games in the Tokyo Dome since its opening in 1988.
-The team's owner is Yomiuri Shimbun Holdings, Japan's largest media conglomerate which also owns two newspapers (including the eponymous Yomiuri Shimbun) and the Nippon Television Network (which includes flagship Nippon TV).
+They have played their home games at Tokyo Dome since its opening in 1988.
+The team's owner is The Yomiuri Shimbun Holdings, Japan's largest media conglomerate which also owns two newspapers (including the eponymous Yomiuri Shimbun) and the Nippon Television Network (which includes flagship Nippon TV).

-The Giants are the oldest team among the current Japanese professional teams.
+The Giants are the oldest professional sports team in Japan.
 They are also by far the most successful, having won 22 Japan Series titles and an additional nine in the era of NPB's forerunner, the Japanese Baseball League.
 Their main rivalry is with the Hanshin Tigers, a team especially popular in the Kansai region.
 The Yomiuri Giants are regarded as "The New York Yankees of Japan" due to their widespread popularity, past dominance of the league, and polarizing effect on fans.
-(Baseball fans who are indifferent about teams other than their local team often have an intense dislike for the Giants; on the other hand, the Giants have a large fan base even in cities that have a team of their own.)
+Most Japanese baseball fans who are indifferent about teams other than their local team often have an intense dislike for the Giants; on the other hand, the Giants have a large fan base even in cities that have a team of their own.